Sex robots: An answer for aging, lonely Americans in the age of AI?

 “Alexa …” Oh, never mind.

-In a paper published in the Journal of Medical Ethics titled, “Nothing to be Ashamed of: Sex Robots for Older Adults with Disabilities,” Nancy Jenker of the UW’s School of Medicine connects society’s embrace of robotics and AI, and senior citizens who may be living longer, thanks to medical advances, but who also suffer from physical disabilities or loneliness, especially in the time of COVID-19.
+In a paper published in the Journal of Medical Ethics titled, “Nothing to Be Ashamed of: Sex Robots for Older Adults with Disabilities,” Nancy Jecker of the UW’s School of Medicine connects society’s embrace of robotics and AI, and senior citizens who may be living longer, thanks to medical advances, but who also suffer from physical disabilities or loneliness, especially in the time of COVID-19.

-Many people in these circumstances would welcome a robot’s companionship and, yes, even its ability to provide sexual fulfillment, Jenker wrote.
+Many people in these circumstances would welcome a robot’s companionship and, yes, even its ability to provide sexual fulfillment, Jecker wrote.

 “We apply ageist attitudes and negative stereotypes to older adults,” she said.
 “We assume they’re too old to indulge in sex, and think that older adults having interest in sex is weird or dirty.